|Salton Sea Home | Route | Entry

 - All members of each team must remain together while running (within 25 meters) at all times.
 Teams must make their presence known at all Time Stations located along the route and may only depart each Time Station together.
 Team arrival times at Time Stations will be recorded and made public.
 All members of each team must run the entire distance and cross the finish line together to be considered Official Finishers.

 - Teams which do not complete the course intact (i.e. one or two team members drops out along the way) will not be ranked, but the remaining team members are encouraged to complete the race under all applicable race rules and their finishing times will be listed as "HON," short for "Honorary Finisher."
-Finisher medals will be awarded to all runners who complete the full 81-mile route within the guidelines of the race, but only intact teams of three will be ranked as Official Finishers.
+Finisher buckles will be awarded only to all intact team members who complete the full 81-mile route within the guidelines of the race, but only intact teams of three will be ranked as Official Finishers.
 HON finishers will not be eligible for the Badwater 135 Qualifying Lottery, explained below.

 - Racers, crew, and staff must not litter, mar, or pollute the landscape or environment.